rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_6
 I:John McCarthy, "Early History of Lisp"
-S:One can even conjecture that Lisp owes it survival :specifically to the fact that its programs are lists, which :everyone, including me, has regarded as a disadvantage.
+S:One can even conjecture that Lisp owes its survival :specifically to the fact that its programs are lists, which :everyone, including me, has regarded as a disadvantage.